Once upon a time, there was a concept called brand storytelling.

 This usually takes the format of:

 You see this kind of story all the time, often on About pages.
-(I use a small story on my own About page about how I became a copywriter on the other side of the world).

 You also see it in articles, blog posts, brochures, etc.